mattg3004/Schistoxpkg.jl/docs/src/index.md

 # Schistoxpkg.jl

-A package to run an individual based mode of a schistosomiasis outbreak based on original code from this [paper](https://parasitesandvectors.biomedcentral.com/articles/10.1186/s13071-019-3749-4).
+A package to run an individual based model of a schistosomiasis outbreak based on original code from this [paper](https://parasitesandvectors.biomedcentral.com/articles/10.1186/s13071-019-3749-4).
 Generally people uptake larvae based on a contact rate defined by their age, along with some predisposition which is chosen from a gamma distribution with mean 1, but some specified level of variance.

 All parameters are stored in the parameters.jl file in the src folder.